Skip to content

 shake.call(DB, ARGV)

-The effect is to discard lua scripts from the source and write other data to the destination.
-This is common when synchronizing from master-slave to cluster, where there are LUA scripts not supported by the cluster.
+The effect is to discard Lua scripts from the source and write other data to the destination.
+This is common when synchronizing from master-slave to cluster, where there are Lua scripts not supported by the cluster.

 Modifying Key Prefixes